 However, the single most important factor leading to high remittance prices is a lack of transparency in the market.
 It is difficult for consumers to compare prices because there are several variables that make up remittance prices.
 Prices for remittances are frequently made up of a fee charged for sending a certain amount, a margin taken on the exchange rate when remittances are paid and received in different currencies, and, at times, a fee charged to the recipient of the funds.
 These fee components may also vary according to how the receiver is paid (i.e. cash or by crediting an account), the speed of the transfer, and the ability of the sender to provide information about the recipient (i.e. bank account number).

 In addition, a lack of transparency in the market has had the impact of reducing competition, as consumers tend to continue to patronize traditional market players because they are not aware of and cannot compare services, fees, and speed of their existing remittance service against other products.

-Remittance Prices Worldwide is funded by the World Bank, with contributions from the Swiss State Secretariat of Economic Affairs (SECO) and the Department for International Development (DFID), and the Japan International Cooperation Agency (JICA).
-In the past, Remittance Prices Worldwide has also benefited of funding from the Australian Agency of International Development (AusAID).
+Remittance Prices Worldwide is funded by the World Bank, with contributions from the Swiss State Secretariat of Economic Affairs (SECO) and the Department for International Development (DFID).
+In the past, Remittance Prices Worldwide has also benefited of funding from the Australian Agency of International Development (AusAID) and the Japan International Cooperation Agency (JICA).